happycog/Antenna/README.md

 If used as a single tag, it returns the HTML embed/object code for the video.
 If used as a pair, you get access to the 5 variables above and can use them in conditionals.

+If you're using YouTube, you get access to one more parameter:

+- youtube_rel='0/1' -- Show related videos at end of video.
+Defaults to 1.

 If you're using Vimeo, you get access to three more parameters:

 - vimeo_byline='true/false' -- Shows the byline on the video.
 Defaults to true.